dapr/proposals/20240921-CIRS-release-process.md

 ##### 3. PR Merge

-The release team will propose changes to the PR for release notes if necessary and subsequently approve and merge.
+The release team will propose changes to the PR for release notes if necessary and subsequently, approve and merge.

 This will trigger the tag and release process in this order: